neel429/llm-training-systems/README.md

 The benchmarks were run on a real rented GPU (2× A100 SXM4 80GB on Vast.ai), not simulated or fabricated.
 The numbers were then cross-checked for correctness — for example, an initially reported 2.48× scaling figure was identified as a measurement artifact (different step counts between runs) and corrected to the honest 1.70× step-matched comparison.

 The goal was to actually understand and practice using a distributed training infrastructure.

+## Work in progress:
+I am trying to now build my own AllReduce and AllGather/ReduceScatter, and will try to compare it against the pytorch's torch.distributed